-Volume (megaliters/year) Please explain Total withdrawals 18239 About the same Water withdrawals at our facilities are used for purposes such as moving product, washing ingredients, cooking food, and cleaning equipment.
-Total water withdrawals in FY20 remained about the same (within 0.5%) from FY19.
-Total withdrawals are expected to remain roughly the same in the future.
+Comparison with previous reporting year Please explain Total withdrawals 19695 Higher Water withdrawals at our facilities are used for purposes such as moving product, washing ingredients, cooking food, and cleaning equipment.
+Total water withdrawals in FY21 increased approximately 8% over FY20, due to changes in production and sanitation practices at some plants.
+Total withdrawals are not expected to change significantly in the future.
 Thresholds used include: <-51% change: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.
-Total discharges 13621 Water discharges from Conagra facilities are directed to municipal treatment facilities, direct discharge, or land application based on the facility and in accordance with local permitting and regulation.
-Recorded wastewater discharges decreased approximately 17% from FY19 due to improved monitoring and measurement at our sites that improved data accuracy.
-Previously, where data was unavailable discharge was assumed to be equal to withdrawals which overestimated the actual volumes.
-Total discharge is expected to remain roughly the same in the future.
+Total discharges 13629 Water discharges from Conagra facilities are directed to municipal treatment facilities, direct discharge, or land application based on the facility and in accordance with local permitting and regulation.
+Recorded wastewater discharges increased approximately 10% from FY20 due to changes in production and sanitation practices at some plants.
+The total discharge figure reported here was corrected from the figure reported in our Citizenship Report after a reporting error was discovered for one site.
+Total discharges are not expected to change significantly in the future.
 Thresholds used include: <-51% change: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.
-Total consumption 4618 Much higher Water consumption was calculated based on the difference between withdrawals and discharges.
-Because recorded wastewater volumes were lower due improved measurement at our facilities, calculated consumption was higher.
+Total consumption 4618 About the same Water consumption was calculated based on the difference between withdrawals and discharges.
+Total consumption remained about the same (increase of 3%) from FY20-FY21.
 Water consumption is not expected to change significantly in the future.
 Thresholds used include: <-51% change: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.